slackhq/SlackTextViewController/README.md

 }
 ````

-The auto-completion view is a UITableView instance, so you will need to use `UITableViewDataSource` to populate its cells.
-You also have total freedom for customizing the UITableViewCells displayed here.
+The autocompletion view is a `UITableView` instance, so you will need to use `UITableViewDataSource` to populate its cells.
+You have complete freedom for customizing the cells.

-You don't need to call `-reloadData`, since it will be called automatically if you return `YES` in `-canShowAutoCompletion`.
+You don't need to call `-reloadData` yourself, since it will be called automatically if you return `YES` in `-canShowAutoCompletion` method.

 #### 3. Layout

-The maximum height of the autocompletion view is set to 140 pts, but you may change the minimum height depending of the amount of cells you are going to display in this tableview.
+The maximum height of the autocompletion view is set to 140 pts by default.
+You can update this value anytime, so the view automatically adjusts based on the amount of displayed cells.

 ````
 - (CGFloat)heightForAutoCompletionView